 The notes were more formally organised when she returned to England.
-Having lived almost all of her life in affluent households in India, largely untouched by the Second World War, you can only imagine her shock at post-war Britain.
+Having lived her life in affluent households in India, largely untouched by the Second World War, you can only imagine her shock at post-war Britain.

 Appalled by the food, both in quality and preparation, and missing the tastes and flavours she had grown up with, she decided to use her notebooks and cook the food that she and the family were most comfortable with.
 This, from a woman who had never so much as made herself a cup of tea before.

 By 1960 the family had evolved.
-My father’s three older brothers had become staid Englishmen.
-Their idea of an Indian feast is to go the local curry house and have a prawn cocktail and a boneless chicken curry.
-My father’s younger brother had migrated to South Africa, and was eating boerewas.
-His sister, the youngest, had married an American and moved to California.
-She was full-tilt at becoming a prototypical American.
-I was a toddler, and we were just about to migrate to Australia.
+My father’s older brothers had become conservative Englishmen.
+Their idea of an Indian feast is to go to the local curry house and have a prawn cocktail and a boneless chicken curry.
+My father’s younger brother had migrated to South Africa.
+His younger sister married an American and moved to California.
+I was a toddler, and we were about to migrate to Australia.

-Clearly the largest influence for this book is my grandmother and the family heritage.
+The largest influence for this book is my grandmother and my family heritage.

 But, over the years I have learned much from others, particularly from Indian friends, and the influences they see.
-The button below will take you to a page that discusses some of the sources that have moderated or improved the recipes you see here.
+This link to the section on influences talks about some of these.
+It will take you to a page that discusses some of the sources that have moderated or improved the recipes you see here.